All About the Rifugio Auronzo Toll Road: Gateway to Tre Cime

 The toll booths are located near Lake Auronzo, where you can also leave your car if you want to hike up (pack water!)

-Choose a toll booth and line up by the barrier.
-There’s a machine where you can pay the toll by card or by cash.
+Choose an access toll booth and line up by the barrier.

-If the parking lot above is full, the barrier will be locked.
-There’s a small parking lot by the toll booths or by lago Antorno, so if you don’t wish to wait (it might take even 2 hours), you can hike up.
+There’s a small parking lot by the toll booths or by lago Antorno, so if you don’t have a reservation, you can hike up.

 Driving up